By Jason Watson (Google+)

-In deciding whether to own the automobile personally or through your S corporation, here is a simplified decision tree.
+In deciding whether to own the automobile personally or through your S corporation, here is a set of examples to help you make a decision.
 It is not a hard and fast set of rules, but will provide some guidance.

 First, let’s establish the bookends.
 On one end is the $80,000 luxury auto that you barely drive, and you recycle automobiles every 2-3 years.
 This is clearly business owned.

 On the other end is the $30,000 modest automobile that you drive a tone of miles, and you keep automobiles for at least 5 years.
 This is clearly individually owned and reimbursed.